ScartleRoy/ELEN4810_Fall_2015/README.md

   evaluate_single('child1.wav') # evaluate a single .wav file
 ```

 You can use your own recordings to test the algorithm.
+The dataset in wav folder are provided by the authors of [2].
+It can also be found [here](http://www.atic.uma.es/ismir2014singing/).

 ----------------------------------------------------------------------------

 [1] Mauch M, Dixon S. pYIN: A fundamental frequency estimator using probabilistic threshold distributions[C]//Acoustics, Speech and Signal Processing (ICASSP), 2014 IEEE International Conference on.
 IEEE, 2014: 659-663.
+[2] Molina E, Barbancho A M, Tardón L J, et al. Evaluation framework for automatic singing transcription[C]//Proceedings of the 15th International Society for Music Information Retrieval Conference (ISMIR 2014).
+2014: 567-572.

 <sup>1</sup>https://github.com/bmcfee/librosa